aaron-mohtar-co/Lemon-IoT-LTE-nRF9160/Examples/spi_sensor/README.md

 	};
 ```

 The reg = <0> indicates to use the first allocated chip select in the cs-gpios property.
-In this case, it is GPIO10.
+In this case, the chip select is GPIO 10.

 Details of the node properties can be found at [Analog ADXL345 Node Properties](https://docs.zephyrproject.org/latest/build/dts/api/bindings/sensor/adi%2Cadxl345-spi.html#dtbinding-adi-adxl345-spi).